ucsd-cse29/fa24/src/week4/asan.md

 }
 ```

-Then run it, mimicking a situation where a programmer accidentally gives the wrong number of arguments (here just one when 2 are expected):
+2. Then run the following command to compile the program:

 ```
 $ gcc -std=c99 wrongarg.c -o wrongarg
 ```
 Notice the new command-line flag introduced here!
 We use the `-std=c99` flag to tell `gcc` what version of C we want to compile with.
-This is necessary since the default version on `ieng6` would fail to compile this program sue to us declaring `i` within the `for` loop.
+This is necessary since the default version on `ieng6` would fail to compile this program due to us declaring `i` within the `for` loop.

+3. Next, we will run the program with a single command-line argument.
 What output do you get?
 Here's what I got:

 ```
 $ ./wrongarg onlyone